stijnhau/ZfPrivateMessaging/README.md

 ## Installation

 ### Using composer
 1. Add `stijnhau/private-messaging` (version `dev-master`) to requirements
 2. Run `update` command on composer
+3. enable it in your `application.config.php` file.
+4. Add the mysql.sql file to your database
+5. Add the rest oif the data folder to your data folder

 ### Manually
 1. Clone this project into your `./vendor/` directory and enable it in your `application.config.php` file.
-2. Clone `https://github.com/stijnhau/PrivateMessaging` into your `./vendor/` directory and enable it in your `application.config.php` file.
+2. Add the mysql.sql file to your database
+3. Add the rest oif the data folder to your data folder

 ### Requires